intel-iot-devkit/how-to-code-samples/plant-lighting-system/cpp/README.md

 6. Another dialog box will appear asking to rebuild project.
 Click **OK**.
 ![](./../../images/cpp/path-symbol-rebuild-ok.png)

-### Running the program

-To run this example on the board, simply enter

-    $ make
-    $ build
-    $ ./plant-lighting-system

 You will see output similar to below when the program is running.